Petting etiquette for cats and dogs - know the dos & don'ts! - BC SPCA

 April 23, 2024

 1. Always ask permission before petting.
-Dog guardians will tell you whether or not their pet is comfortable being touched.
+Guardians will tell you whether or not their dog is comfortable being touched.
 If the guardian says no, please respect that.

 2. Don’t stare.
-While eye contact is considered friendly for humans, it can be seen as threatening or aggressive by dogs.
-Never stare directly or hold the gaze of the dog you are approaching.
+While eye contact is usually considered friendly for humans, it can be seen as threatening or aggressive by dogs.
+Never stare directly at or hold the gaze of the dog you’re approaching.

 3. Move slowly and let the dog come to you.
 Sudden movements can startle a dog, who may react by barking or growling.
-Hold out a closed fist for the dog and talk softly, in an upbeat voice to him.
-If he approaches, sniffs and then stays, it’s a yes for the pet.
-If he sniffs and walks away or doesn’t approach, it’s a no. Never force the interaction.
+Hold out the back of your closed hand for the dog and talk softly in an upbeat voice to them.
+If they approach, sniff and then stay, it’s a yes for the pet.
+If they sniff and walk away or don’t approach, it’s a no. Never force the interaction.

 4. Never lean over a dog or put your face next to theirs.
 Some dogs become very nervous when a human leans over or crowds them.
-Turn your body slightly away from the dog as you pet him.
-Avoid petting a dog directly on the head.
+Turn your body slightly away from the dog as you pet them.
+Avoid petting a strange dog directly on the head.

 5. Sweeten the deal.
 After getting the guardian’s permission, offer a dog treat as part of your “meet and greet” to make the experience even more positive.

 6. Observe the signals.
-After a few strokes check the dog’s body language.
-Is he trying to pull away or moving closer?
-Is he tensing up or relaxed?
-Take your signals from the dog – if they’re not happy, stop what you’re doing.
+After a few strokes, check the dog’s body language.
+Are they trying to pull away or moving closer?
+Are they tensing up or relaxed and leaning into you?
+Take your signals from the dog.
+If they’re not happy, stop what you’re doing.

 7. No hugs please!
-While humans love hugs, it is not a natural behaviour among canines and many dogs experience high levels of stress when embraced or kissed because they feel trapped and unable to escape.
+While most humans love hugs, it’s not a natural behaviour amongst canines.
+Many dogs experience high levels of stress when embraced or kissed because they feel trapped and unable to escape.

 How to pet a cat